 Loans are awarded at undergraduate loan maximums, provided the student has not reached the lifetime aggregate loan limits ($31,000 for Dependent students and $57,500 for Independent students).

 Self Support Classes are eligible for financial aid with the exception of fee waivers.
 These are not the same as Continuing Education courses which are not eligible for funding.
 If a class is canceled, you could be billed for an overaward unless you replace the cancelled class with another class.

-Withdrawing from college will result in financial aid suspension.
-If you withdraw due to circumstances beyond your control (i.e., illness or death in the immediate family), refer to the appeal requirements explained in the satisfactory academic progress section of this publication.
-You could be required to repay part or all financial aid you received for the semester you withdraw.
-Unofficial withdrawals occur when students receive no passing grades (all F's, I's, W's, X's, etc.) during a semester.
-In these circumstances, students will be suspended from financial aid.
-In addition, the University is required by law to return part of the federal funding and the students are billed for the returned amounts.
+WithdrawingIf you withdraw from the university, you will be suspended from financial aid, and you could be required to repay part or all of the financial aid you received for the semester you withdraw.
+There are two types of withdrawals, Official and Unofficial.
+An Official Withdrawal occurs when the student notifies the University of his intent to withdraw.
+An Unofficial withdrawal occurs when a student receives no passing grades (only F's, I's, W's, X's) during a semester.
+In both these circumstances, students will be suspended from financial aid.
+In addition, the University is required by federal law to return part of the federal funding and the students are billed for the returned amounts.